Judith Scarl, Executive Director

 Mark Penrose, Managing Editor

 Mark originally served as managing editor for The Auk under three editors: Kimberly Smith, Spencer Sealy, and Michael Murphy.
-After a break, he rejoined the newly established joint publication of The Auk: Ornithological Advances and The Condor: Ornithological Applications in 2014.
+After a break, he rejoined as managing editor of the AOS journals, Ornithology (formerly The Auk) and Ornithological Applications (formerly The Condor), in 2014.
 Over the years, Mark has worked on everything from journal management to design and layout to typesetting.
 He is a Jersey boy and a long-suffering Jets fan.

 Mint Jang, Administrative Assistant

-Mint joined AOS part-time in August 2019 and assists staff with day-to-day operations.
+Mint joined the AOS part-time in August 2019 and assists staff with day-to-day operations.
 She hails from the Peachtree state of Georgia, loves to travel (especially for food!), and enjoys following rabbit holes of information.
-Her current areas of interest include sustainable living and traditional food cultures.
+Her current areas of interest include sustainable living, traditional tea cultures, and fountain pens.